Medical Weight-loss: Dispelling the Myths

 The Impact of Obesity

 Unlike diabetes and hypertension, obesity cannot hide from those around you.
 As a result, this disease is virtually 100 percent diagnosable, whereas less than half the people who have diabetes or hypertension do not even know they have those diseases.
 Another important difference is the obvious psychological impact that obesity has on the person and its associated prejudice and discrimination that is well documented.
-Studies show that the morbidly obese, if given a choice, would prefer blindness or deafness to obesity.
+Studies show that individuals with severe obesity, if given a choice, would prefer blindness or deafness to obesity.

 The traditional paradigm for weight-loss in this country (diet, exercise, behavioral modification and the “occasional” use of prescription medication) has proven time and again to be ineffective for the vast majority of people.
 Commercial weight-loss programs have a greater than 95 percent failure rate at three to four years.
 Although Weight Watchers ® may be a good source of nutritional information and support, the average weight-loss after two years of weekly meetings is about six pounds.